rifqi-ridwan/agent-allocation/README.md

 # Agent Allocation
-This project use [DDD](https://en.wikipedia.org/wiki/Domain-driven_design) Concept for project structur.
+This project use [DDD](https://en.wikipedia.org/wiki/Domain-driven_design) Concept for project structure.
 I'm using task queue backed by `postgres`.

 This project has 2 service:
-* Webhook: webhook will handle incoming custom agent allocation from qiscus and insert customer queue to redis.
+* Webhook: webhook will handle incoming custom agent allocation from qiscus and insert customer queue to postgres.
-* Worker: worker will worked as a task queue that receive queue from redis and assign agent to customer room.
+* Worker: worker will worked as a task queue that receive queue from postgres and assign agent to customer room.

 This project has 4 domain layer:
 * Domain Layer (entity)